 Going beyond the television screen: Television screens continue to dominate the nation's viewing, although the use of computer screens is on the rise.
 This could be a desktop, a laptop or perhaps a more mobile device such as a tablet or smartphone.

-Last year BARB established a programme of tracking viewing through desktops and laptops using a web-TV meter that has been developed by Kantar Media.
-Installing these meters on computers in our core panel homes will deliver new insight into how viewing is taking place across different screens in the home.
+In 2012, BARB established a programme of tracking viewing through desktop and laptop computers using a web-TV meter that has been developed by Kantar Media.
+Installing these meters on computers in our panel homes will deliver new insight into how viewing is taking place across different screens in the home.

 Following an extensive programme of work from proof of concept onwards, BARB now installs the web-TV meter in all new panel homes.
-There are now around 700 homes in which we are tracking viewing on desktops and laptops as well as on traditional television screens.
+There are now almost 800 homes in which we can report viewing on desktops and laptops as well as on traditional television screens.
 BARB is also planning to deploy a solution for measuring our panellists' viewing on tablet computers.
 Roll-out should commence in the first quarter of 2014.

 Working with other data sources: Many of the new forms of television are characterised by their use of internet protocols.
 While this form of distribution may represent a relatively small proportion of television viewing now, we have to recognise the changes in data delivery speeds through both broadband and mobile networks.
 This is likely to make these types of viewing experience more attractive and more common.